gojimmypi/wolfssh/ide/Espressif/component-manager/NEW_README.md

-This is the Espressif Component Version of wolfSSH 1.0.0-test, Release #2 (version ^1.0.0-test)
+This is the Espressif Component Version of wolfMQTT 1.0.0-test, Release #1 (version ^1.0.0-test)

 For questions or beta test of this library, please send a message to support@wolfssl.com